Leichhardt Cuts Bike Budget

 This move was totally unannounced to either BIKESydney or Bike Leichhardt who sit on Council’s Bicycle Advisory Committee (BAC).
 This hardly represents “open governance”.

-Gallingly, Mayor Darcy Byrne (Labor) and Clr John Jobling (Liberal) are instead opting to increase Council’s spend on road re-sheeting works ($200,000) and to cover the revenue shortfall that will result from the introduction of its 30-minute free car parking program (-$455,000).
+Gallingly, Mayor Darcy Byrne (Labor) and Clr John Jobling (Liberal) are instead re-directing the cycling money to road re-sheeting works ($200,000) and to cover the revenue shortfall that will result from the introduction of its 30-minute free car parking program (-$455,000).

 This decision to delete bike funding conflicts directly with Council’s 2025+ Strategic Plan (Council’s Vision) which presents cycling as a pillar of its transport and environment policies.
 The difference in messaging and action here is stark.